Fintech gamification - best practices and lessons

-Gamification, using game-like elements to make an experience more compelling, is a great way to grab attention and prolong interest.
+Gamification uses game-like elements to make an experience more compelling.
+Fintech apps like Fortune City use it to grab customers' attention and prolong their interest.
 Gamification also has to be implemented very carefully, giving consideration to both business aims and what motivates and interests customers.
 Here are some compelling examples of fintech companies who get gamification right at each stage of the customer journey .

 Fintech services can be quite set-up intensive.
-They often require submission of documents, understanding several different interfaces and integration with a bank account.
-This can be off-putting for a customer who wants to get up and running straight away.
-Gamification is a powerful tool to address onboarding roadblocks, reducing friction so the customer can complete the process without getting distracted or waylaid.
+They often require submission of documents, building financial literacy and integration with a bank account.
+It can be difficult to maintain customer momentum during the sign-up process.
+Fintech gamification is a powerful tool to address onboarding roadblocks, reducing friction so the customer can complete the process without getting distracted or waylaid.

 Just like a checkout process, such as Amazon, a progress bar is the most simple form of gamified encouragement to complete a process.
 It shows a customer their progress, reminds them of their goal and quantifies their investment in the task so far, something they would lose if they gave up.

-Often a new fintech service, such as a wholly online banking, requires a customer to change deeply-ingrained habits, like paying with a specific card, to really get the best out of a service.
+Often a fintech service requires a customer to change ingrained habits like paying with a specific credit card, to really get the best out of a service.
 Giving a customer incentives by rewarding their behavior is a great way to encourage them to try something new and stick with it.

 Revolut offers a number of financial services to its customers, including currency exchange, debit cards, virtual cards, Apple Pay, stock trading, crypto and other services.
-Revolut’s use of gamification is a great example of encouraging engagement with a fintech service, namely encouraging customers to switch over to use their Revolut debit card for in person transactions.
+Revolut’s gamification strategy encourages customers to switch over to using their Revolut debit card for in-person transactions.

 There are also several basic technical concerns.
-A screen full of bars is useless if they can’t be clearly and quickly delineated by someone who is colorblind or using a screen reader.
-It is also important a breakdown of the data being reflected in the bar is easily available, otherwise it could be construed as deceptive.
+An app should not feature progress bars that can be clearly and quickly understood by someone who is colorblind or using a screen reader.
+It is also important a breakdown of the data being reflected in the progress bar is easily available, otherwise, it could be construed as deceptive.

 Mint is an online budget planner and does a great job of showing its users their progress and their consistency.
-As you can see from the image above, a one sentence summary of the data reflected on that page of the app is shown at the top of each screen.
-Progress bars give an eye-catching overview of how their progress is going and more in-depth information is available below.
-This is an information-dense app and Mint have worked hard to incorporate gamification with the added bonus of making that data easier to understand.
+As you can see from the image above, a single sentence summary of the data reflected on that page of the app is shown at the top of each screen.
+Progress bars give customers an eye-catching overview of how their progress is going with more in-depth information available below.

 Using Talon.One’s rules builder is a great way to build a loyalty system.
 After set-up, it’s easy to determine different effects for users of different levels on your loyalty program, encouraging members to progress to the next level.
 Rewarding customer loyalty and attention is a sure path to grow your customer base while improving retention.

-Talon.One’s promotion engine also excels at applying conditions to any behavior you choose, seamlessly assigning any rewards you choose for any behavior you’d like to promote.
-Make your most engaged customers feel valued by generating unique coupon codes, allotting points to their personalized loyalty program memberships or even provide non-financial rewards like priority access to bookings.
+Talon.One’s promotion engine can seamlessly assign rewards for any customer behavior, opening up to a world of gamification ideas.
+Why not make your most engaged customers feel valued by generating unique coupon codes, allotting points to their personalized loyalty program memberships?
+It's even possible to provide non-financial rewards like priority access to bookings.